ory/docs/docs/keto/cli/keto-relation-tuple-parse.md

 ### Synopsis

 Parse human readable relation tuples as used in the documentation.
 Supports various output formats.
-Especially useful for piping into other commands by using `--format json`.
+Useful for piping into other commands by using `--format json`.
 Ignores comments (starting with `//`) and blank lines.

 ```